Administrative Detention Center (CRA)

 You can challenge the ordinance of the Judge of Liberties and Detention (JLD) before the 1er president of the court of appeal.

-• the delivery of the order (its announcement by the JLD), if you were present at the hearing,
+- Delivered the order (its announcement by the JLD), if you were present at the hearing,

-• notification of the order, if you were absent.
+- Notification of the order, if you were absent.

 The 1er the president of the court of appeal must give a ruling within 48 hours of the referral.